Sunday, August 10, 2025

 KILL-O-BOT Minion d8 minions

-Description: Basic humanoid automaton, not fancy (and certainly not smart) but equipped some pretty good zap guns.
+Description: Basic humanoid automaton, not fancy (and certainly not smart) but well equipped and programmed for mayhem.
 KILL-A-TON doesn't put much effort into these things, robots aren't really her passion.
 They do get issued with her usual high-quality guns, though.

 Made Them Myself: Each group of H (or fraction thereof) of these minions counts as an invention for purposes of KILL-O-TON's status die.
 You can only take Attack and Defend actions.